Azure-Samples/azure-search-multiple-regions/README.md

 ### Search indexes not created during deployment

-**Cause:** Deployment script may have failed to create indexes or indexers.
+**Cause:** Deployment script might have failed to create indexes or indexers.

 **Solution:** Run the manual configuration script: